ONDC-Official/automation-winx/src/workbench-runner/mini-api-service/generated/L1-Validations/readme.md

 			#### **VALID_CONTEXT_LOCATION_COUNTRY_CODE**

-			- At least one of $.context.location.country.code must be in ["IND2"]
+			- At least one of $.context.location.country.code must be in ["IND"]

 			#### **VALID_CONTEXT_DOMAIN**